 You've taken off your rose-colored glasses, everyday life has taken hold, and your life together is just going along.
 Maintaining a relationship for years and decades means work.
 Have you ever asked yourself if it is worth this work at all?
 Have you been questioning more and more lately why you are actually together?
 Do you keep wondering if you're really happy and get sullen when you think about it?
 The number of couples who are unhappy in relationship is higher than you think.

-Why is that and who actually defines what makes us unhappy?
-What can you do to save your relationship and lead you back to happiness?
+Why is this the case and who actually defines what makes us unhappy?
+What can you do to improve your Save relationship and lead you back to happiness?
 You can read all about it here.

 Humans are quasi pack animals, it's in our genes.
 Even our ancestors, who found their first homes in caves, joined together in groups.
 That's how they ensured their survival, because together you're always stronger than alone.
 Even if this is no longer the reason why we form partnerships and start families nowadays, it is still deeply anchored in us.

 We are still need-oriented creatures and want to secure our existence.
 This includes not only that we need air, water, food and living space, but also that we need Security.
 And this offers us a partnership.
 Admittedly, that sounds quite purposeful.
 Of course, a relationship is not only there to satisfy our need for security.
 It is so much more.

 Your partner is your rock, your home, your better half, a part of your soul - at least as long as you are happy in your relationship.
 You can't share this view at all?
 Then go into yourself and ask yourself if you are unhappy in relationship.